Noaaan/MythicMetals/PATCHNOTES.md

 Re-worked all durasteel assets, and raw quadrillum (thanks Pois1x!).
 Made the Blast Mining ability of Legendary Banglum respect Silk Touch.
 Buffed Morkite's fuel value.
-Fixed some inconsistent recipes with Metallurgium and
+Fixed some inconsistent recipes with Metallurgium.
+Made Unobtainium ores slightly luminous.
+Fixed a crash related to EnchantmentHelper for entities with no gear.

 # 0.13.1 and 0.12.2
 Fixed multiple issues with anvils, causing them to be slow to break and not drop.